synfig/synfig-docs/source/main_concepts/waypoints.rst

 change the time at which they act upon their parameter(s).
 If you drag a parent's Waypoint, all its child Waypoints will move with it.

+.. _waypoints  Move some:

 Move some
 ~~~~~~~~~

 You can select multiple Waypoints using ``Ctrl|Click``, and then they
 can be dragged left or right has moving single waypoint
 ([Waypoint#Move\_it]).

+.. _waypoints  More actions:

 More actions
 ~~~~~~~~~~~~